113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ## bluemix iam oauth-tokens
 {: #bluemix_iam_oauth_tokens}

-Retrieve and display the OAuth tokens for the current session.
+Retrieve and display the OAuth tokens for the current session

 ```
 bluemix iam oauth-tokens